nickte4/maze-solver/README.md

 ## Abstract

-A JavaScript project that creates a maze, using DFS and recursive backtracking, and solves it with the A\* pathfinding algorithm.
+A JavaScript project that creates a maze, using randomized Prim's algorithm, and solves it with the A\* pathfinding algorithm.

 ## How the grid will fit in